-- The area surrounding Pike and Pine Streets are known for violent crime – especially at night time
+- Pike and Pine Street: While touristy and safe during the day, these streets are known for violent crime – especially at night time

-- South of Dearborn Street, all the way to Yesler Way (near the I-5 and I-90 Interchange), is where you’ll find “The Jungle”; with its sizeable homeless camp, it’s not a nice place to find yourself at any time of the day.
+- East Duwamish Greenbelt: South of Dearborn Street, all the way to Yesler Way (near the I-5 and I-90 Interchange), is where you’ll find “The Jungle”; with its sizeable homeless camp, it’s not a nice place to find yourself at any time of the day.

-- The area between Blanchard and Bell in Belltown is known for drugs, robbery, and assault
+- Between Blanchard and Bell: parts of Belltown are known for drugs, robbery, and assault

 - The road that runs between Lake Washington and Puget Sound, on the I-5, has been the scene of homicides and robberies as well as assaults

-- Then there’s the M L King Jr. Way all the way to the South Boeing Access Road, where you’ll find issues surrounding violent crime (high crime statistics)
+- M L King Jr. Way all the way to the South Boeing Access Road: where you’ll find issues surrounding violent crime (high crime statistics)

 Seattle is one of the safest cities in the US.
 People here are pretty chilled (and reserved) but are, basically, friendly.
-There’s a cool alternative scene here, a huge LGBT community, and a lot of different races living together; 20% of Seattle’s population is foreign-born.
-When it comes to danger, parts of Downtown might be shady after dark, but there’s not too much to worry about.
+There’s a cool alternative scene here, a huge LGBT community, and a lot of different races living together.
+While all of this sounds pretty cool, there are still a couple of things you need to be careful with.
 We’ve got a few tips…

 - Don’t walk around with large sums of money – if someone sees a big wad of cash every time you pay for something, you’ll be more of a target.